jvanbruegge/dhall-openssl/README.md

 # dhall-openssl

 OpenSSL configuration is a mess.
-I compiled the stuff I learned from reading through the man oages, so you don't have to.
+I compiled the stuff I learned from reading through the man pages, so you don't have to.

 ## Usage

-In this example we will first create a self-signed CA and then a client certificate that is signed by this CA.
+In this example we will first create a self-signed CA and then a client certificate that is signed by the CA.

 ### Creating the CA